breatheco-de/exercise-family-static-api/README.md

 - All requests and reponses should be in content/type: application/json
 - Response codes must be `200` for success, `400` for bad request or `404` for not found.
-- This exercise does not include a database, everything must be done in Runtime (RAM).
+- This exercise
+s not include a database, everything must be done in Runtime (RAM).